emmygood/identity/README.md

 ### Hero Image
 - The hero image is only visible on the homepage.
 The image is in black and white so it doesn't distract from the text.
 - Because the image is not in color, the hair itself is what creates a dramatic feature; which is the goal.
 - It contains a cover text overlayed in a transparent box which gives a brief summary to the user what the site is about.
+This box is on the right when shown on desktops but becomes responsive when shown on smaller screens.

 ![screenshot](documentation/heroimg.png)

 ### Footer
 - The footer is a common feature which is visible on all pages.
 It contains three social media clickable icons, which provide visible cues to prompt the user to click on the social media platforms related to Identity.
 - These links are kept out of the way of the main features on the site, but remain in the same spot on all three pages, which gives the user easier access to find them.
-- The lower part of the footer contains the copywrite information.
+- The lower part of the footer contains the copywrite information, which when clicked takes you through to my github profile.

 ![screenshot](documentation/footer2.png)